CIM-10 Bomarc: Bomarc A

-In 1946, Boeing started to study surface-to-air guided missiles under the United States Army Air Forces project MX-606.
-By 1950, Boeing had launched more than 100 test rockets in various configurations, all under the designator XSAM-A-1 GAPA (Ground-to-Air Pilotless Aircraft).
-Because these tests were very promising, Boeing received a USAF contract in 1949 to develop a pilotless interceptor (a term then used by the USAF for air-defense guided missiles) under project MX-1599.
+Formally organized in 1946 under USAAF project MX-606, by 1950 Boeing had launched more than 100 test rockets in various configurations, all under the designator XSAM-A-1 GAPA.
+The tests were very promising, and Boeing received a USAF contract in 1949 to develop a production design under project MX-1599.

 The MX-1599 missile was to be a ramjet-powered, nuclear-armed long-range surface-to-air missile to defend the Continental United States from high-flying bombers.
 The Michigan Aerospace Research Center (MARC) was added to the project soon afterward, and this gave the new missile its name Bomarc (for Boeing and MARC).
 In 1951, the USAF decided to emphasize its point of view that missiles were nothing else than pilotless aircraft by assigning aircraft designators to its missile projects, and anti-aircraft missiles received F-for-Fighter designations.
 The Bomarc became the F-99.

+By this time, the Army's Nike project was progressing well and would enter operational service in 1953.
+This led the Air Force to begin a lengthy series of attacks on the Army in the press, a common occurrence at the time known as "policy by press release".
+When the Army released its first official information on Ajax to the press, the Air Force responded by leaking information on BOMARC to Aviation Week, and continued to denigrate Nike in the press over the next few years, in one case showing a graphic of Washington being destroyed by nuclear bombs that Ajax failed to stop.

-Test flights of XF-99 test vehicles began in September 1952 and continued through early 1955.
+Tests of the XF-99 test vehicles began in September 1952 and continued through early 1955.
 The XF-99 tested only the liquid-fueled booster rocket, which would accelerate the missile to ramjet ignition speed.
 In February 1955, tests of the XF-99A propulsion test vehicles began.
 These included live ramjets, but still had no guidance system or warhead.
 The designation YF-99A had been reserved for the operational test vehicles.
 In August 1955, the USAF discontinued the use of aircraft-like type designators for missiles, and the XF-99A and YF-99A became XIM-99A and YIM-99A, respectively.
 Originally the USAF had allocated the designation IM-69, but this was changed (possibly at Boeing's request to keep number 99) to IM-99 in October 1955.